-LeMaitre Vascular is a global provider of medical devices and implants for the treatment of peripheral vascular disease.
+LeMaitre Vascular is a global provider of medical devices for the treatment of peripheral vascular disease.
 We develop, manufacture, and market vascular devices to address the needs of vascular surgeons.
 Our diversified portfolio of peripheral vascular devices consists of brand name products that are used in arteries and veins outside of the heart and are well known to vascular surgeons, including the Expandable LeMaitre Valvulotome, the Pruitt F3 Carotid Shunt, VascuTape Radiopaque Tape and the XenoSure biologic patch.
+Our principal product offerings are sold throughout the world, primarily in the United States, Europe and, to a lesser extent, Asia and the Pacific Rim.

-We have grown our business by using a three-pronged strategy: competing in niche markets, expanding our worldwide direct sales force, and acquiring and developing complementary vascular devices.
-Since 1998 we have built our sales force from zero to 85 direct sales representatives as of December 31, 2013 and we have completed a number of vascular device acquisitions.
+We have grown our business by using a three-pronged strategy: competing for sales of niche products, expanding our worldwide direct sales force, and acquiring and developing complementary vascular devices.
+Since 1998, we have built our sales force from zero to 81 direct sales representatives as of December 31, 2014 and we have completed 16 vascular device acquisitions.